MicrosoftDocs/dynamics-365-project-operations/articles/responsible-ai/copilot-for-project-faq.md

 We evaluate the features both qualitatively and quantitatively.
 To assess the quality of the feature, we conducted user studies with Project managers to gather their feedback on their experiences, thoughts about the feature's quality, and suggestions for improvement.

-Additionally, we are monitoring telemetry data to track the number of customers who tried the feature, the success rate of the feature, and the ratio of positive to negative feedback.
+Additionally, we're monitoring telemetry data to track the number of customers who tried the feature, the success rate of the feature, and the ratio of positive to negative feedback.
 Before releasing the Copilot feature in multiple geographies, we conducted extensive testing to ensure its functionality.
 If you encounter any issues with the content generated or any of listed use cases, provide feedback.
 Your feedback is used to enhance Microsoft's products and services.
 Your organization's IT admins may have access to your feedback data for management purposes.
 For more information, read the [<u>Privacy Statement</u>](https://go.microsoft.com/fwlink/?LinkId=521839).

 Copilot for project was assessed for various languages.
 [Learn](https://aka.ms/bapcopilot-intl-report-external) more.
-The system may not work as well in languages that were not assessed and this may impact the accuracy and the user experience.
+The system may not work as well in languages that weren't assessed and this may impact the accuracy and the user experience.

 ### What are the limitations of Copilot for project?
 How can users minimize the impact of Copilot for project's limitations when using the system?